dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Appendix A  Architecture Archaeology

 many as 10,000 phone lines.
 The dialing and measurement hardware had to be located inside the CO.
-So that’s where the M365 computers were put.
+So that's where the M365 computers were put.
 We called those computers the central office line testers (COLTs).
 Another M365 was placed at the SC; it was called the service area computer (SAC).
 The SAC had several modems that it could use to dial up the COLTs and communicate at 300 baud (30 cps).

 At first, the COLT computers did everything, including all the console communication, menus, and reports.
 The SAC was just a simple multiplexor that took the output from the COLTs and put it on a screen.

 The problem with this setup was that 30 cps is really slow.
-The testers didn’t like watching the characters trickle across the screen, especially since they were only interested in a few key bits of data.
+The testers didn't like watching the characters trickle across the screen, especially since they were only interested in a few key bits of data.
 Also, in those days, the core memory in the M365 was expensive, and the program was big.

 The solution was to separate the part of the software that dialed and measured lines from the part that analyzed the results and printed the reports.
 The latter would be moved into the SAC, and the former would remain behind in the COLTs.
 This would allow the COLT to be a smaller machine, with much less memory, and would greatly speed up the response at the terminal, since the reports would be generated in the SAC.